jcuhnoio/Olin_Data_Science_2023/challenges/c08-structures-assignment.md

     remain the same.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - (Your response here) This would be real, as it is stated at the beginning that physical the tests themselves are assumed to be perfect, and the tests that have already been done is all there is to work with.
+  - (Your response here) This would be an induced uncertainty.
+The method of measurement itself, which is intrinsically an induced uncertainty, includes the number of physical tests done.

 ## Quantifying sampling uncertainty